Body Slam (film): Cast

-Production and release
+Production and Release

 In an interview with Canadian Online Explorer, Dirk Benedict recounts positive experiences working on the film.
-However, both he and director Hal Needham clashed with the two lawyers credited with writing and producing the film over changes to the script and Needham's creative choices.
-At one point, Benedict had a physical altercation with one of the writers/producers.
+However, both he and director Hal Needham clashed with Shel Lytton and Steve Burkow, the two lawyers credited with writing and producing the film over changes to the script and Needham's creative choices.
+At one point, Benedict had a physical altercation with one Burkow.
 These conflicts led to lawsuits being filed, which caused the film to miss the entire summer movie season.
 Later, the film was slated to be released by Hemdale Film Corporation in November 1986.
-The film never saw wide theatrical release and was instead released directly to VHS.
+The film never saw wide theatrical release and was instead released directly to VHS in most of the United States.

 On March 15, 2011, Body Slam was brought to DVD as part of the MGM Limited Edition Collection series.
+On June 15, 2021, distributor Kino Lorber released Body Slam on Blu-Ray.